-- investments located in the UK will represent less than 50% of Gross Asset Value;
+- investments located in the UK will represent less than 50% of the total value of all investments;

-- investments in any single country other than the UK will represent no more than 40% of Gross Asset Value;
+- investments in any single country other than the UK will represent no more than 40% of the total value of all investments;

-- investment in onshore wind farms will not exceed 60% of Gross Asset Value; and
+- investment in onshore wind farms will not exceed 60% of the total value of all investments; and

-- investment in solar PV parks will not exceed 60% of Gross Asset Value.
+- investment in solar PV parks will not exceed 60% of the total value of all investments.

 The Company may acquire a mix of controlling and non-controlling interests in renewable energy assets and may use a range of investment instruments in the pursuit of its investment objective, including but not limited to equity and debt investments.
 A controlling interest is one where the Company’s equity interest in the renewable energy assets is in excess of 50%.

-- the Company may invest up to 32.5% of Gross Asset Value in one single asset, up to 27.5% of Gross Asset Value in a second single asset, and the Company’s investment in any other single asset shall not exceed 20% of Gross Asset Value; in each case calculated immediately following each investment;
+- the Company may invest up to 32.5 per cent. of Gross Asset Value in one single asset, up to 27.5 per cent. of Gross Asset Value in a second single asset, and the Company’s investment in any other single asset shall not exceed 20 per cent. of Gross Asset Value; in each case calculated immediately following each investment;

-- the Company’s portfolio will comprise no fewer than six renewable energy assets.
+- the Company’s portfolio will comprise no fewer than ten Renewable Energy Assets;

-- no more than 20% of Gross Asset Value, calculated immediately following each investment, will be invested in renewable energy assets which are not onshore wind farms and solar PV parks;
+- no more than 20 per cent. of Gross Asset Value, calculated immediately following each investment, will be invested in Renewable Energy Assets which are not onshore wind farms and solar PV parks;

-- no more than 25% of Gross Asset Value, calculated immediately following each investment, will be invested in assets in relation to which the Company does not have a controlling interest;
+- no more than 25 per cent. of Gross Asset Value, calculated immediately following each investment, will be invested in assets in relation to which the Company does not have a controlling interest;

 - the Company will not invest in other UK listed closed-ended investment companies;